Khlong: Khlongs in Bangkok

-In years past, the Thai capital was crisscrossed by khlongs, and so gained the nickname "Venice of the East".
-Khlongs were used for transportation, for floating markets, but also for sewage disposal.
+In earlier years, the Thai capital was crisscrossed by khlongs, and so gained the nickname "Venice of the East".
+Khlongs were used for transportation, for floating markets, and also for sewage disposal.
 Today, most of the khlongs of Bangkok have been filled in, although the Thonburi side of Bangkok (covering areas west of the Chao Phraya River) still retains several of its larger khlongs.

 Khlong Saen Saep in central Bangkok is a significant thoroughfare in traffic-congested Bangkok's public transportation network.

 Floating markets

 Traditional floating markets now exist mainly as tourist attractions.
-The best-known is the Damnoen Saduak floating market in Ratchaburi Province.
+The best-known is the Damnoen Saduak floating market in Ratchaburi province.